Ordinance on application fees and tuition fees at higher education institutions (2010:543)

 - is a student at a higher education institution abroad but is completing a limited section of a programme of study at a Swedish higher education institution within the framework of an exchange programme of partnership programme which means that no tuition fee is charged by the receiving higher education institution,

-- applies for or is studying in a programme within the framework of an exchange programme or partnership programme for which the Government has decided no tuition fee is to be charged,
+- is applying for or is studying on a programme within the framework of an exchange programme or partnership programme for which the Government has decided no tuition fee is to be charged,

-- applies for a programme within the framework of an exchange programme or partnership programme for which the Government has decided no application fee is to be charged, or
+- is applying for a programme within the framework of an exchange programme or partnership programme for which the Government has decided no application fee is to be charged, or

-- is registered on a programme of study at a Swedish higher education institution.
-Ordinance (2011:303).
+- is registered on a programme of study at a Swedish higher education institution, or

 If an application fee has not yet been paid when a higher education institution makes a decision the application shall not be appraised.